ethereum-optimism/OPerating-manual/manual.md

 - Submitted as a new discussion thread on the [Governance Forum](http://gov.optimism.io/) in the appropriate category.
 - Marked with [Draft] in the title.

+Once posted on the form create a discussion thread in the Optimism [Discord](https://discord-gateway.optimism.io/) in the #gov-temp-check channel.
+To create a thread simply click the "+ Post" button and fill in your name, your projects name, and the link to your draft proposal.

 For a proposal to proceed to Week 2 (delegate feedback), the author must update [Draft] to [Review] by Tuesday at 19:00 GMT (12:00p PST).
 Authors should also include a summary of incorporated feedback as a comment on their proposal thread so future reviewers can understand the proposal’s progress.
 If feedback was gathered outside of the Forum (e.g. on Discord), proposal authors should include relevant links.

 #### **Week 2: Delegate feedback (`[Review]`)**